Penile Cancer Support Service – Scotland

 Although a relatively rare cancer, there is a higher incidence of Penile Cancer in Scotland relative to the rest of the UK – 70 cases a year in a population of 5.2 million, against 562 cases in the rest of the UK population of 60.2 million.
 Also, those affected by Penile Cancer in Scotland are being diagnosed at a younger age.
 The reasons for these two statistics are not yet clear but the impacts on those affected are huge.

-In order to raise awareness of the signs and symptoms and to better provide support to those affected and their families, Orchid has established a Penile Cancer Support service in Scotland.
+In order to raise awareness of the signs and symptoms and to better provide support to those affected and their families, Orchid is working with both men who have been affected by penile cancer and health care professionals to expand the range of support available in Scotland.

 As Scotland is such a large country, with a small population, it makes sense for us to continue to offer these two options beyond the pandemic to make them as accessible as possible.